 The Company reviews goodwill for impairment annually or whenever events or changes in circumstances indicate that an impairment may exist.
 In conducting its annual impairment test, the Company first reviews qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
-If factors indicate that the fair value of the reporting unit is less than its carrying amount, the Company performs a quantitative assessment and the fair value of the reporting unit is determined by analyzing the expected present value of future cash flows.
+If factors indicate that the fair value of the reporting unit is determined by analyzing the expected present value of future cash flows.
 If the carrying value of the reporting unit continues to exceed its fair value, the implied fair value of the reporting unit's goodwill is calculated and an impairment loss equal to the excess is recorded.
 The Company performs its annual impairment tests at the end of each fiscal year.